TimothySaunders/PseudoCoo/README.md

 # MVP:
-- [ ] display a Sudoku grid
+- [x] display a Sudoku grid
 - [ ] be able to add/edit numbers in the grid
-- [ ] have the app solve the Sudoku upon button press.
+- [x] have the app solve the Sudoku upon button press.
-- [ ] feedback if current game is solvable
+- [x] feedback if current game is solvable
-- [ ] have the app take an image and recognise the sudoku, populating the grid
+- [x] have the app take an image and recognise the sudoku, populating the grid

 ## Possible extensions:
 - [ ] add to the grid(play the game)
 - [ ] save games, load games
-- [ ] validate grid state (is is still solvable?)
+- [x] validate grid state (is is still solvable?)
 - [ ] hint ( random, or for selected cell, what cell is, or isnt or range)
-- [ ] have notes within grid, when specific syntax used?
+- [x] have notes within grid, when specific syntax used?
-- [ ] draw numbers - grid recognises as a number
+- [x] draw numbers - grid recognises as a number
-- [ ] resize grid/fonts together
 - [ ] get library of sudokus / generate library / export library
 - [ ] generate sudokus:
 - - various difficulties